nikeee/lean-s3/README.md

 Due to the scalability, portability and AWS integrations of @aws-sdk/client-s3, pre-signing URLs is `async` and performs poorly in high-performance scenarios.
 By taking different trade-offs, lean-s3 can presign URLs much faster.
 I promise!
 This is the reason you cannot use lean-s3 in the browser.

-lean-s3 is currently about 30x faster than AWS SDK when it comes to pre-signing URLs[^1]:
+lean-s3 is currently about 30x faster than AWS SDK when it comes to pre-signing URLs:
 ```
 benchmark                    avg (min … max) p75 / p99
 -------------------------------------------- ---------